Postal chief DeJoy has long leveraged connections, dollars | WTOP

 DeJoy won unanimous, bipartisan support from the board of governors when he was hired in May.

-Rep. Gerald Connolly, D-Va., said Mnuchin should testify before Congress — under subpoena if necessary — to explain his role in DeJoy’s hiring and the operational changes.

-DeJoy “should never been hired,” Connolly said.
+DeJoy “should never been hired,″ Connolly said.
+“We don’t need a Trump donor at the Postal Service,″ said Rep. Gerald Connolly, D-Va.
 “We don’t need a Trump donor at the Postal Service.”

 _